jrroosevelt/VS2PCG/game_modes.md

 ### Part 2: Beyond Your Comprehension
 **Player A wins:** *Hard to believe this is the same planet.
 Time to unleash everything you got.* You start Part 3 with ten resources and resources can't appear on your side.
 During your Resource Step, you must KO a resource instead.

 **Player B wins:** *You barely survive.
-What's next?* Same as above, except Player A.
+What's next?* Same as above, except Player A starts with seven resources.

-**Note:** When you set up the game for Part 3, after both players are done mulliganing (if necessary), Player A puts the top ten or seven cards from their deck into their resource row.
+**Note for both scenarios heading into Part 3:** When you set up the game for Part 3, after both players are done mulliganing (if necessary), Player A puts the top ten or seven cards from their deck into their resource row.
 If any of these are locations, turn them face up.

-### Part 3: Now I'm Ready To Leave
+### Part 3: Forever changed
-**Player A Wins:** *You won this whole thing.
-For whatever that's worth.*
+**Player A Wins:** *You have changed the past, but do you even remember doing it?* Play this story again.

-**Player B Wins:** *You get to go home.
-If home is still there.*
+**Player B Wins:** *You have halted this temporal incursion for now, but what's to stop it from happening again?* Play this story again.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0OTIxNTQ1NjIsNjA5OTk5MzAsMTE3Nj
+eyJoaXN0b3J5IjpbLTExODUxODU2MjMsNjA5OTk5MzAsMTE3Nj
 Y3Mzk1NCwtMTA3MjIwMjQyMSwtMTAzODY2MTg1MywtMTE2NzQ2
 OTIzMSwtMTgyMjAzOTg1MywxNzk1Njk3ODkzLDU4Mjk1NjMxMV
 19